 - About Us

-Parts of Oregon are known to have soils that are deficient in the essential micronutrient selenium, and this causes symptoms of selenium defienciency in livestock grazing or fed crops raised on them.
+Selenium Fertilization to Prevent Selenium Deficiency - Parts of Oregon are known to have soils that are deficient in the essential micronutrient selenium, and this causes symptoms of selenium deficiency in livestock grazing or fed crops raised on them.
 Read science based data from an Oregon study focused on applying selenium fertilizer to pastures to reduce deficiencies in livestock.

 Pastures Fertilizer Guide - A single fertilization program will not fit all pastures.
 Determine which combination of grazing management, fertilization, and irrigation fits your resources and environment.
 Use a soil test and an assessment of forage supply and forage species to determine fertilizer need.

 Applying Lime to Raise Soil pH for Crop Production (Western Oregon) - This 21 page publication describes how to estimate lime application rate and lists criteria for choosing liming materials (source), lime application method (placement), and how often to apply lime (frequency).

 Nutrient Cycling in Pastures - Good pasture management practices favor effective use and recycling of nutrients.
 Nutrient cycles important in pasture systems are the water, carbon, nitrogen, and phosphorus cycles.
 This publication provides basic descriptions of these nutrient cycles then provides guidelines for managing pastures to enhance nutrient cycling efficiency for productive forage and livestock growth, soil health, and water quality.